e2e-tests-database/docs/README.md

 | **Regression description** |
 | The problem in this bug is the method of the api that return the num of genres (shows, films, books).
 The method failed counting the genres (the variable of count accumulated all). |

+##### Move to tags

 We move to the commit where we can see exist a regression and we can also move to the commit where regression fixed using the command `git checkout tag`.

 The tags that we can use:

 | Type tag | Tag |
 | -------- | --- |
 | **Regression:** | regression-2
 | **Regression Fixed:** | regression-fixed-2 |

+##### Run test

 To run the test, follow these steps: